 14. Passion Beach

-15. Viçosa (or Amendoeira) Beach
+15. Viçosa Beach (or Amendoeira)

-16. Lighthouse Beach
+16. Farol Beach

-17. Lagoa Pequena and Grande beaches
+17. Lagoa Pequena and Lagoa Grande beaches

 18. Prado Beach